Himansheeeee/Himansheeeee/README.md

 - 👋 Hi, I’m @Himansheeeee
 - 👀 I’m interested in Data Analytics and Business Intelligence/Analytics Related Work/Job
 - 🌱 I’m currently learning Data Science with Analytics and Business Intelligence as core branch
-- 💞️ I’m looking to collaborate on Data Analytics and Business Intelligence Projects
+- 💞️ I’m looking to collaborate on full time data analyst/business analyst Job /Internship roles
 - 📫 How to reach me :
 LinkedIn: https://www.linkedin.com/in/himanshi-saini-3a839027a/
  || Gmail: himanshisaini7802@gmail.com
 - 😄 Pronouns: she/her
+- I have done 2 virtual internships in companies like Tata, PwC and one Remote Intership in Unified Mentor as Data Analyst Intern
 - Skills: Power BI, MySQL, Python, Tableau, Advanced Excel, SQL, Inferential Statistics, Hypothesis Testing, AWS, Machine Learning(Intermediate), etc.
 - About: I am a dedicated Data Aspirant focused on transforming complex datasets into actionable insights.
   With expertise in data visualization, statistical analysis, and database management, I excel at identifying key trends and opportunities for performance improvement.